Korach (parashah): Numbers chapter 16

+Reading the words of Numbers 16:2, "And they arose before Moses, with men from the children of Israel, 250 princes of the congregation, the elect men of the assembly, men of renown," the Talmud taught that these men were the distinctive people of the assembly.
+"The elect men of the assembly (קְרִאֵ֥י מוֹעֵ֖ד, keri’ei moed)" refers to those who knew how to intercalate the years and establish the months to determine the time for each festival (מוֹעֵ֖ד, moed).
+"Men of renown (שֵֽׁם, shem)" refers to those who had a reputation (שֵֽׁם, shem) throughout the world.

 The Mishnah in Pirkei Avot deduced that the controversy of Korah and his followers was not for the sake of Heaven, and thus was destined not to result in permanent change.
 The Mishnah contrasted Korah's argument to those between Hillel and Shammai, which the Mishnah taught were controversies for the sake of Heaven, destined to result in something permanent.